-- A. A standard operating procedure manual must include, but need not be limited to, procedures for:

-- Sample receiving;

-- Sample accessioning;

-- Sample storage;

-- 4. Identifying and rejecting unacceptable specimens;

-- 5. Recording and reporting discrepancies;

-- 6. Security of Samples, aliquots and extracts and records; - 7.
+- A. A standard operating procedure manual must include, but need not be limited to, procedures for: - 1.
+Sample receiving; - 2.
+Sample accessioning; - 3.
+Sample storage; - Identifying and rejecting unacceptable specimens; - 5.
+Recording and reporting discrepancies; - 6.
+Security of Samples, aliquots and extracts and records; - 7.
 Validating a new or revised method prior to testing Samples to include: accuracy, precision, analytical sensitivity, analytical specificity (interferences), LOD, LOQ, and verification of the reportable range; - 8.
 Aliquoting Samples to avoid contamination and carry-over; - 9.
-Sample retention to assure stability for 90 days; - 10.
+Sample retention to assure stability, as follows: - a.
+For Samples that comprise Test Batches submitted for testing other than Pesticide contaminant testing, Sample retention for 14 days; - b.
+For Samples that comprise Test Batches submitted for Pesticide contaminant testing, Sample retention for 90 days. - 10.
 Disposal of Samples; - 11.
 The theory and principles behind each assay; - 12.
-Preparation and identification of reagents, standards, calibrators and controls and ensure all standards are traceable to National Institute of Standards of Technology ("NIST"); - Special requirements and safety precautions involved in performing assays; - 14.
+Preparation and identification of reagents, standards, calibrators and controls and ensure all standards are traceable to National Institute of Standards of Technology ("NIST"); - 13.
+Special requirements and safety precautions involved in performing assays; - 14.
 Frequency and number of control and calibration materials; - 15.
 Recording and reporting assay results; - 16.
-Protocol and criteria for accepting or rejecting analytical Procedure to verify the accuracy of the final report; - 17.
-Pertinent literature references for each method; - 18.
+Protocol and criteria for accepting or rejecting analytical Procedure to verify the accuracy of the final report;

+- 17. Pertinent literature references for each method; - 18.
 Current step-by-step instructions with sufficient detail to perform the assay to include equipment operation and any abbreviated versions used by a testing analyst; - 19.
 Acceptability criteria for the results of calibration standards and controls as well as between two aliquots or columns; - 20.
 A documented system for reviewing the results of testing calibrators, controls, standards, and subject tests results, as well as reviewing for clerical errors, analytical errors and any unusual analytical results and are corrective actions implemented and documented, and does the laboratory contact the requesting entity; and - 21.
 Policies and procedures to follow when Samples are requested for referral and testing by another certified Retail Marijuana Testing Facility or an approved local or state agency's laboratory. - 22.
 Testing Industrial Hemp, if the Retail Marijuana Testing Facility tests Industrial Hemp.